gmac/pods.js/README.md

 	// Require a module to load it... mmd.require("main");

 While listing module dependencies, you may include `"mmd"` as an identifier to have MMD provide a reference to itself.
-This is handy for including a local reference to MMD within a module.
-While a module can technically reference MMD through the scope chain, this local reference promotes encapsulation.
+This is handy for including a local reference to MMD within an encapsulated module scope.
+While a module can *technically* reference MMD through the scope chain, local references are tidy.

 	// Define a module without dependencies.
 	mmd.define("demo", function() {